-- g. maintain contact with Honors students through advising, registration, and informal meetings; - h. select Honors Ambassador Abroad from applicant pool; - i. assist and encourage academic achievement at the University. - J. Grade Appeals - 1.
-Membership.
+J. Grade Appeals

+- 1. Membership.
 The committee shall consist of five members elected from the faculty for a three-year period. - 2.
 Responsibilities.
 If a student appeals a final grade in a course and that appeal cannot be resolved at the level of the academic unit, the committee shall determine if (1) the instructor acted in an arbitrary or capricious manner, (2) the instructor's grading policy is in violation of the guidelines established by the University, or (3) the assigned grade is in violation of the grading policy of the instructor as described in his or her syllabus or other written documents.
 If any of these conditions exist, the committee will follow the procedure described in the Faculty Handbook.
-The committee will hear each case only once. - K. Graduate Council - 1.
-Membership.
-The voting membership of the council shall consist of the following: - a. one program director from each school or department that offers graduate degrees. - b. one tenured faculty member from each school or department that offers graduate degrees elected by the general faculty; (If a school or department does not have a tenured member to serve in this capacity, a tenure-track faculty member may serve.) - c. three at-large tenured members from any other schools or departments without a Graduate Program elected by the general faculty.
+The committee will hear each case only once.

+K. Graduate Council

+- 1. Membership.
+The voting membership of the council shall consist of the following: - a.
+The Dean or Dean's designee from each school or college that offers a graduate degree.
+The Dean's designee must be from a program or department that offers a graduate degree. - b. one tenured faculty member from each school or college that offers a graduate degree elected by the faculty of that school or college; Elected individuals must be from a program or department that offers a graduate degree (If a school or department does not have a tenured member to serve in this capacity, a tenure-track faculty member may serve.) - c. two at-large tenured members from any program or department that offers a graduate degree elected by the general faculty.
+Individuals serving in this position are limited to a single term.
+No program or department may have a voting representative serve consecutive terms in this position. - d.
+Two at-large tenured members from any other school or department that does not offer a graduate degree elected by the general faculty.